Alan Tam: President of Artistes Guild

 On 11 January 2008, Tam was elected as president of the Hong Kong Performing Artistes Guild.
 Just a month after he was elected, the Edison Chen photo scandal caused a media storm.
 The Guild condemned the increasing circulation and uploading of obscene photos on the Internet.
 Tam was interviewed daily by different media on the handling of the case.
 He stated, "The circulation of such obscene photos has created a bad atmosphere in society."

 After the 2008 Sichuan earthquake, Tam helped set up a relief committee to look after the livelihood and schooling of orphaned children.
 He was on a HK committee along with Eric Tsang, Jackie Chan, and Eason Chan.

 Entrepreneur

 In 1997, an announcement was made in Admiralty, Hong Kong to launch a Star East Entertainment restaurant concept boasting 40 celebrity investors.
 It was one of the most publicised investments made by Tam in collaboration with his best friends Natalis Chan and Eric Tsang.
 In 2000, a merger was made between Star East and Planet Hollywood.

 Politics

 During the 2019–20 Hong Kong protests, and after "worldwide coverage for Hong Kong’s police force utilizing heavy-handed tactics against student demonstrators", Tam sided with the police and attended a pro-police rally, saying "No one in the world has ever seen law enforcement officers attacked like that".
 A backlash from fans followed quickly, with some fans smashing his records in public.

+YouTuber

+On 11 April 2024, Tam put a verification video on his official YouTube account after posting old video of his live performances in the past 13 years.